ex4722/turbo-octo-pancake/USCyberOpen/Gibson/writeup.md

 - Format String to move "/bin/sh" into .bss
 - ROP using a gadget to "pop r2" and system

 At this point, I had a super reliable exploit locally but on remote, it didn't work again.
 At this point, there were a couple of hours of the CTF left and I was freaking out.
-After opening a ticket I realized that my libc addresses were wrong.
-Nothing made sense until I got a IP to connect to and I checked the value at libc base.
+Nothing made sense until I had the bright idea to check if libc base was correct by printing out the value there.
 To my surprise, it was not "ELF" instead it was some massive chunk of bytes.
 At this point, I realized that using %p to leak stack values is not a good idea as the stack shifts a lot.
 Instead, I used the format string to leak the GOT.
 After this, my exploit worked!!

 ![image](https://user-images.githubusercontent.com/77011982/180006920-5cef3139-bd68-42b4-b59c-c69bf0acc4ec.png)